 - Express how you can help the company, rather than how the company can help you.
 This is your chance to show the employer that you’ve done your homework and understand what they’re all about.
 For example: “I’m impressed with your organization’s reputation in family services, an area that is a particular passion of mine.
 As an experienced case worker, I am familiar with the duties of your case manager position, and have also been recognized for my ability to create customized treatment plans — a skill that I think would be very beneficial for this role.”

 Cover Letter FAQ

-What information should be contained in a cover letter?
+1. What should a cover letter include?